 (a) General rule.
-Under the procedures required by paragraph (c) of this section, patient identifying information may be disclosed to medical personnel to the extent necessary to:

-(1) Meet a bona fide medical emergency in which the patient's prior written consent cannot be obtained; or that the information will be used for the exclusive purpose of notifying patients or their physicians of potential dangers.
+Under the procedures required by paragraph (c) of this section, patient identifying information may be disclosed to medical personnel to the extent necessary to meet a bona fide medical emergency in which the patient's prior informed consent cannot be obtained.